-The tenants of the building - Paolo and Giovanna Bassetti, property developers from Italy who own over a dozen houses in the village - have been renting the property from the church authorities since 2013, presumably in the expectation that they will eventually be able to buy it.
+The tenants of the building - a company owned by Paolo and Giovanna Bassetti, property developers from Italy who through this company own over a dozen houses in the village and some 30 hectares of farmland that they do not farm - have been renting the property from the church authorities since 2013 in the expectation that they will eventually be able to buy it.
 They use the former parish house as a warehouse, and very occasionally, as a venue for summer garden parties.
 The tenants have repaired broken roof tiles, fixed the gutters, and kept the grass cut, but the building has stood empty for the duration of their tenancy, now in its ninth, barren year.

-In the summer of 2018, my wife and I submitted an offer to rent the property ourselves when the tenants' second, 3 year lease was due to expire in July 2019.
+My wife and I thought this a waste, and so, in the summer of 2018, we submitted an offer to rent the property ourselves when the tenants' second, 3 year lease was due to expire in July 2019.
 We undertook to invest a minimum of EUR 25,000 and a maximum of EUR 35,000 in the conservation of the building, within the first twelve months of the lease, and to pay EUR 200 a month in rent, in exchange for a 10 year lease of the property.
 We hoped to establish a school of botanical illustration in the building, and to plant the grounds with the remarkably diverse flora hereabouts.
-We committed ourselves to making the building suitable for day-time use in the warmer months, as a place of study and creativity.
+We committed ourselves to making the building suitable for daytime use in the warmer months, as a place of study and creativity.
 And we found support for our project among prominent botanists and botanical artists with links to Romania.